 On September 12, 2010, officials from SMU, the Meadows Museum, and the Museo Nacional del Prado gathered at the Meadows to sign an agreement for the loan of three major paintings from the Prado over the course of three years and the exchange of curatorial fellows between the two institutions.
 The partnership was inaugurated on the same day with the opening at the Meadows of El Greco’s Pentecost in a New Context.
 Building upon the success of the first two years of this collaboration, on July 11, 2012, the Meadows and the Prado announced the expansion of their partnership.
 As Miguel Zugaza Miranda, Director of the Prado, remarked: “This agreement … realizes the vision of Al Meadows to start ‘a small Prado in Texas.’”
-Grants from The Andrew W. Mellon Foundation and the Samuel H. Kress Foundation provide additional support to the Meadows/Prado curatorial fellowships.
+Grants from The Andrew W. Mellon Foundation, the Samuel H. Kress Foundation, and the Center for Spain in America (CSA) have provided additional support to the Meadows/Prado curatorial fellowships.

 Selected Media Coverage

 Reconsidered, a Met Velázquez Is Vindicated